 I acknowledge that Donald Trump fairly won the 2024 presidential election by both electoral keys and popular vote.
 That’s the bare-minimum required of me, and I’ll give it up with as much grace as Vice President Harris did in her concession speech, with all the grace that Trump believes is beneath him.

-But if you filled in a bubble next to his name this November, my only hope for you is that four years from now, you’ll be able to into the eyes of the people you voted against – your wife, your daughter, your sister, your union, your friends of color, your queer and trans classmates, immigrant neighbors, your non-Christian colleagues and many more – and tell them you regret it.
+But if you filled in a bubble next to his name this November, my only hope for you is that four years from now, you’ll be able to into the eyes of the people you voted against – your wife, your daughter, your sister, your union, your friends of color, your queer and trans classmates, your immigrant neighbors, your non-Christian colleagues and many more – and tell them you regret it.